parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 $ docker run --name streaming_dataset cloudsuite/media-streaming:dataset ${DATASET_SIZE} ${SESSION_COUNT}
 ```

 `DATASET_SIZE` in GBs, scales the size of the dataset to the given number.
-By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, each with around 3.5 GB size.
+By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, totally with around 3.5 GB size.

 `SESSION_COUNT` denotes the number of sessions for streaming the video files.
 For every resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client on how to stress the server.
 By default, the value is five.